ucsb-cs16/s20/_lab/lab00.md

 Log into our class site on [https://www.gradescope.com/](https://www.gradescope.com/): CS 16 Summer 2019 (Nichols) and navigate to the lab00 assignment.
 Keep this page open to submit your code at the end of the lab

 # Implement and submit a simple C++ program

+## Note: If you're using your own machine and don't want to connect remotely to a UCSB computer, you can skip to Step 3.
+Make sure you know how to use SSH, though—you'll need it for CS 24

 ## Note: If you're using one of the lab machines (and not your own) you can skip to Step 3